kiesraad/e-KS/docs/definition-of-done.md

 - Version number has been bumped
 - Deploy to preview environment
 - Smoke test performed on the preview environment (possibly the integration test suite)
-- The integration testst should have runned on all [target platforms](https://www.communicatierijk.nl/vakkennis/rijkswebsites/aanbevolen-richtlijnen/browsersupport)
+- The integration tests should have run on all [target platforms](https://www.communicatierijk.nl/vakkennis/rijkswebsites/aanbevolen-richtlijnen/browsersupport)

 ## DoD major release